MarcoIeni/cargo-assist/README.md

   more secure because you can select the repositories where the PAT can be used.
   Follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token)
   instructions, giving the PAT the following permissions:
-  - Select the repositories where you want to use the PAT, to give *cargo-fmt-bot* write access:
+  - Select the repositories where you want to use the PAT, to give *cargo-assist* write access:
     ![pat repository access](assets/repository-access.png)
   - Under "Repository permissions", assign "Contents" read and write permissions:
     ![pat fine permissions](assets/pat-overview.png)